 Now Open! in the Vermont Heritage Galleries, Barre, VT

 From communes to organic agriculture, progressive politics to healthcare reform, alternative energy to women’s and gay rights, no aspect of Vermont life remained the same after the dramatic changes that occurred during the 1970s.
 This dynamic and thoughtful exhibit offers a look back into this influential time in Vermont’s recent past.

-We have a wide variety of programming and events related to our 1970s Project.
-For full details on events, visit our Calendar page.
+Check out the wide variety of programming and events we have scheduled in conjunction with our 1970s Project.
+For other events, visit our Calendar page.

 We've been collecting a variety of research materials, oral histories, and other items.
 Access them online at digitalvermont.org/vt70s

 Any questions about the project, contact Jackie Calder firstname.lastname@example.org or (802) 479-8514.

 Please consider supporting the Vermont 1970s project.
 Your gift, no matter what size, will help get us out to our local communities so we can share how the 1970s were a catalyst in Vermont’s development.
 You can donate to the project here or contact Kristin Dodge, (802) 479-8525; email@example.com.